budostylz/Office365-Development/README.md

 Email Address: disa.nnsy.j-6.mbx.jecc-battle-rhythm
 Please let me know if you need any additional details or if there are any restrictions preventing this request.

-Thank you for your assistance.

 Good afternoon, I hope you're doing well.
 Could you please confirm if there's a specific SharePoint site where you'd like to move the list?
-Just to clarify, Microsoft Lists are essentially SharePoint lists—they reside in the SharePoint site that hosts your tenant, rather than being tied to specific environments like DISA or JECC.
-If there's no need to relocate the data, we can simply keep it in its current location.
+To clarify, Microsoft Lists are essentially SharePoint lists—stored in the SharePoint site that hosts your tenant.
+Currently, DISA hosts the DoD tenant via dod365.sharepoint-mil.us.
+Apologies for any earlier miscommunications regarding the Microsoft List move.
+If there's no need to move the data to another SharePoint site, we can simply keep it in place.